sungenchuang7/PennCloud/README.md

 In order to connect to the frontend, a user should connect to localhost:8000.
 The load balancer will then automatically redirect the user to the relevant frontend server.
 It's imperative that all frontend servers are connected to the load balancer before any users attempt to connect.

 # To launch backend servers:
 First, the working directory needs to be `root/backend/` (type `cd ./../backend/` if coming from the previous step).
-Compile all the source code by typing `make`.
+Compile all the source code by typing `make all`.

 Now, open 9 Terminal tabs.
 In the 1st tab, run `./backendserver -c config.txt -i 1`.